 Hinton has a growing community in the Disc Golf scene, a fun sport for all ages to play and get outdoors.
-Maintained by the Hinton Disc Golf Association, this course is right across from the Hinton Bike Park and features 18 holes on a technical course tucked into the woods with lots of trees and topography.
+Maintained by the Hinton Disc Golf Association, this free to play course is right across from the Hinton Bike Park and features 18 holes on a technical course tucked into the woods with lots of trees and topography.
 Well marked, and easy to find, the disc-golf course is open all year round offering another four-season fun activity to experience while in Hinton.

 The Hinton Golf Club is an 18 hole public golf course with a fantastic driving range & practice facility, golf shop & clubhouse for you to enjoy.
 Experience the tree lined fairways and mountain vistas that golfers have enjoyed for decades.
 After your tee time, enjoy a meal in the clubhouse and soak in the amazing panoramic mountain view.
 They have league nights and membership options available for all ages, lesson programs, and a fully stocked Golf Shop.